blueblackw/Linux-Server-Configuration/README.md

 5. Open file `/var/www/catalog/catalog/templates/login.html`.
 Replace client id in the line of `data-clientid=` with the copied client_id.

  ### Step 15: Launch the application:
+ 1. Change the ownership of the project directories and files to the www-data user because Apache runs as the www-data user.
+Change to directory `/var/www directory`, run:

+    `sudo chown -R www-data:www-data catalog/`
  1. restart Apache: `sudo service apache2 restart`
  2. Type **http://54.173.124.133.xip.io** in browser.